royragsdale/picoCTF-legacy/README.md

 the site running, but if it isn't configured that way most of the links in the site won't load the correct page.

+The simplest way to view problems is on the problems.html page.
+It is a text-based display of all the problems a user has unlocked.
+These problems are ordered by the point value that each problem is worth.

 AJAX API
 ------------